-Gardening is such a good way for kids to see nature in action and learn where their food comes from, and it used to be that you needed a yard — or the correct weather — to grow strawberries or basil.
-But no more.
-Kids who live with little or no outdoor space can tend to indoor gardens any time of year and watch how dirt, light, and water magically morph seeds into food that they can harvest and eat for dinner.
-Indoor gardens and herb garden kits give kids the opportunity to care for something, and when kids are involved in food preparation, they gain a sense of ownership, making them more likely to try new things, even weird vegetables.
+Gardening is a great way for kids to see nature in action and learn where their food comes from.
+While you once needed a yard (and good weather) to grow strawberries or basil, innovative garden kits have made gardening possible for more people.
+Kids who live with little or no outdoor space can now tend to indoor gardens any time of year and watch how dirt, light, and water magically morph seeds into food that they can harvest and eat for dinner.
+Indoor garden kits and herb garden kits give kids the opportunity to care for something, and when kids are involved in food preparation, they gain a sense of ownership, making them more likely to try new things, even weird vegetables.

-The idiot-proof self-watering indoor garden makes this process even easier, especially for parents who don’t have the time, the space, or the green thumb, to do, say, raised beds.
+The idiot-proof self-watering indoor garden makes this process even easier, especially for parents who don’t have the time, space, or the green thumb, to do, say, raised beds.
 These planters take the guesswork out of gardening, distributing just the right amount of water for optimal growth.
 Some even come with their own lighting systems, so you don’t have to parse what really constitutes partial or indirect light.
 Just add seeds, fill up a water reservoir, plug it in, and watch your plants thrive.
-Keeping something alive has never been so easy.
-Or rewarding.
-Or, actually, delicious.
+Keeping something alive has never been so easy, rewarding, or delicious.

 The Most User-Friendly Indoor Gardens

 This self-watering garden includes an LED light that ensures your plants thrive whether there's sunlight or not, so you can literally use this anywhere in your home.
 It comes with basil, but you can choose whatever edibles you want, ranging from strawberries to peppers.
 It's as easy as depositing the plant pod in the garden, adding water, and plugging it in.
 One fill of the water reservoir lasts two to three weeks.